weareblahs/covidcases/README.md

 - Static version.
 This version contains a HTML file that auto-updates through GitHub Actions every hour.
 Visit it [here](https://weareblahs.github.io/covidcases).
 (Available for both nationwide and states)

 - Realtime version.
 Your browser will contact the API every visit and use it to update the status.
 Refresh it to get new information.
 Visit it [here](https://weareblahs.github.io/covidcases/dynamic).
-(Nationwide only)
+(Available for both nationwide and states)

 ## Additional versions